ShakirMA/Flash_Card_German_Language/README.md

 # Flash Card - German Language
-A python app used to learn the most frequently used words in German
+A python app used to learn the 100 most frequently used words in German.